 WHEREAS: Purdue University Northwest has established Experiential Learning as a specific goal in the new strategic plan, and

-Membership: At least three (3) faculty members, and administrative officials as the committee deems appropriate, serving without vote.
+Membership: At least three (3) faculty members, and no more than two administrative members (who will serve without vote).

 - Provide oversight and recommendations for the creation, nature, and approval of curricular offerings of the PNW Experiential Learning Program.